FlipsideCrypto/arbitrum-models/models/doc_descriptions/vertex/vertex_column_docs.md

 Symbol of the target asset.
 {% enddocs %}

-{% docs vertex_staking_function %}
+{% docs vertex_stake_action %}

-The staking function taking place in the transaction, based on the origin_function_signature.
+The staking action with the VRTX staking address
 {% enddocs %}